vaughanknight/UnityCore/README.md

 ```
 Here you can see that we just go `ContinueWith` and voila, you're back off the main thread, with the data obtained in the main thread.
 This could be for example, the dimensions of the `Texture2D` downloaded, as `Texture2D.width` can only be called on the main thread.

+## Why Not Use TaskScheduler.FromCurrentSynchronizationContext() ?
+There are a few issues with this, including implied contexts, and the varying Engine loop.
+### Implied Context
+Let's say you are capturing device input from an external source, or possibly listening for a message bus, when this event fires, you may want to do something on the main thread.
+In this case `TaskScheduler.FromCurrentSynchronizationContext` is not on the main game thread, so it simply won't work.
+### The Engine Loop
+Implied context aside, even if you just gave it the main game thread to run the `Task` on, the `Task` itself needs to run inside the `Update()` phase on the game loop.
+While some calls may work when throwing back to the thread, other things will not.
+In addition, you can profile these calls in the profiler if you put them in the update loop, ensuring your threading is predictable, and knowing the overhead per frame.
+### How Can I Run The Callback on FixedUpdate()?
+Good point.
+Add it to the list for now.
+For now you could trigger this from your Update call, however that is just more thread / state weaving which this libary is meant to remove from your coding.

 ## Multiple Tasks
 Let's say you create a few tasks, you can wait for them all to complete by using `Task.Factory.ContinueWhenAll`.
 ```csharp